Ahelsamahy/Sport-app/Requirement_Specification.md

 by using classes an id we can divied the work into neat bundles of code which offer a lot of functionality while still being very readable. the work should use simple functionality that will make code neater throughout the entire project so the project will be very simple one.

+__current situation__

+As the world gets more and more efficent technology needs to move along with it, and so we have the idea to create an application that will make it very easy for the user to use for now,we have decided how the project should look like and we have got a team of 5 people who will be working on it. we will make a cross platform application, with the addition of connecting it to database that will hold the data of users split between normal user and the event organizer.
+Database will hold also the events with different data like how many users registered for it, the starting time with ending time, capacity for the stadium/place to hold the fans and the place.